 Jasper isn’t a zoo, these animals are wild and if anything happens, it’s the animals’ life that is taken at the cost of your photo.

-15. Snowshoeing
+15. Try Out Snowshoeing

 Snowshoeing is a fun winter sport to enjoy in the mountains, and can be a pretty affordable and unique way to enjoy the nature offered by the National Park!
+A great spot to snowshoe is the trails around Maligne Lake.

-Find more information on snowshoeing in Jasper and where to snowshoe here
+Find more information on snowshoeing in Jasper and where to snowshoe here.

-Read more: 14 Tips for Planning Your Trip to Banff & Jasper National Park
+Keep Reading: Tips for Planning Your Trip to Banff & Jasper National Park

 16. Ski or Snowboard in the Mountains

-If you’re interested in skiing or snowboarding in the mountains and you’re in Jasper, Marmot Basin is really the only hill nearby to do it on!
+If you’re interested in skiing or snowboarding in the mountains and you’re in Jasper, Marmot Basin is really the only hill nearby to do it!
 You can purchase half-day, full day, 2 day, 3 day, 4 day, and 5 day lift tickets depending on how many days you want to enjoy the hill.

 Keep in mind if you don’t have the equipment (skis, helmet, snow pants, etc.) you’ll also have to factor in the cost of rentals (you can rent from the ski shop on the hill or in town at a ski shop – Check out Totem).